Miyitus/the.wrong/README.md

 ###THE WRONG ROUTER config * TODO:

-- Firmware: package and library compilation piratebox-developer > ImageBuilder for gl-mt300n-v2.
+-Firmware: package and library compilation
+- piratebox-developer > ImageBuilder for gl-mt300n-v2.

-- Software: files uploads, fix layout, system, router ssid name config, access point.
+-Software: files uploads, fix layout, system, router ssid name config, access point.
 ////
 - Set default folder for USB  to "the.wrong"
 - Set by default wireless ssid and hostname to "the.wrong"